osg-htc/docs/docs/data/install-hadoop-2-0-0.md

 Note on upgrading from Hadoop 0.20
 ----------------------------------

+!!! note
-<span class="twiki-macro NOTE"></span> If upgrading, make sure to follow these instructions %RED%BEFORE<span class="twiki-macro ENDCOLOR"></span> any other instructions in this document.
+    If upgrading, make sure to follow these instructions %RED%BEFORE%ENDCOLOR% any other instructions in this document.

-1 First, you must upgrade to the newest version of Hadoop-0.20.
+1. First, you must upgrade to the newest version of Hadoop-0.20.
 Older versions may have dependency and upgrade problems.
 Make sure that your version is at least `hadoop-0.20-0.20.2+737-26` (or newer) on all nodes.
 (The important number is the 26.
 Older release numbers may have upgrade problems).
 You may need to specify this version specifically to ensure that the correct version is installed. ie. `yum upgrade hadoop-0.20-0.20.2+737-26`.
-1 Next, make sure all configuration and important files are backed up in case of catastrophic failure.
+1. Next, make sure all configuration and important files are backed up in case of catastrophic failure.
 In particular, backup a copy of `hdfs-site.xml`, `core-site.xml` and important namenode files.
-1 Now, upgrade to hadoop-2.0.0 using `yum upgrade hadoop` 1 Also, make sure to bring in any new packages using the relevant meta-package, such as `yum install osg-se-hadoop-namenode`, `yum install osg-se-hadoop-datanode` or `yum install osg-se-hadoop-srm`.
-1 On the namenode, run `hadoop namenode -upgrade` to upgrade the meta-data catalog.
-1 Follow the configuration instructions below for each node.
+1. Now, upgrade to hadoop-2.0.0 using `yum upgrade hadoop`
+1. Also, make sure to bring in any new packages using the relevant meta-package, such as `yum install osg-se-hadoop-namenode`, `yum install osg-se-hadoop-datanode` or `yum install osg-se-hadoop-srm`.
+1. On the namenode, run `hadoop namenode -upgrade` to upgrade the meta-data catalog.
+1. Follow the configuration instructions below for each node.
 In particular, restore or modify `hdfs-site.xml` and `core-site.xml` then copy to all nodes.
 For any nodes using fuse mounts, note that "hdfs\#" should be changed to "hadoop-fuse-dfs\#" in `/etc/fstab`.

 Requirements
 ============